pivotal/docs-tas-adapter/certificate-rotation.md

       --namespace tas-adapter-install
     ```

 1. Verify that the package install was successful.
+Run:

     ```bash
     tanzu package installed get tas-adapter \
       --namespace tas-adapter-install
     ```

-   The output looks like the following:
+   The output is similar to the following:

     ```bash
     | Retrieving installation details for tas-adapter...